 City : Enterprise Centre : Finance and Funding

-Private finance will involve a bank or a building society who will be able to lend you the money in order for you to start up your business.
+Private funding will involve a bank or building society who are able to lend you a specific amount of money in order for you to start up your business.

 Best if you've been turned down by a bank: Frederick's Foundation

-The charity also provides considerable support to your business along the way.
-In order to use their services you must have already been turned down by traditional private financing sources.
+The charity also provides considerable support to your business along the way, not just money; BUT remember that in order to use their services you must have already been turned down by traditional private financing sources.

 Best if you are currently unemployed: The Prince's Trust

-If you’re aged 18-30, unemployed, or working fewer than 16 hours a week and have a business idea, the Enterprise programme can help you decide whether self-employment is right for you.
+If you’re aged 18-30, unemployed or working fewer than 16 hours a week and have a business idea, the Enterprise Programme can help you decide whether self-employment is right for you.